-Learn How to Block Users, Messages, Event Invites and App Requests
+Learn How to Block Users, Messages, Event Invites, and App Requests

-If you have former friends, lovers, or golfing partners you no longer wish to communicate with on Facebook, learn how to block them as I’ve showed you in this article.
+If you have former friends, lovers, or golfing partners you no longer wish to communicate with on Facebook, learn how to block them as I’ve shown you in this article.
 Perfect for those clingy folks who just won’t let go.

 If you still want to be friends, but can’t stand it when they send you messages, invites, or especially those aggravating game invites (don’t get me started), you can selectively decide how they can communicate with you.